The New Default. Your hub for building smart, fast, and sustainable AI software

 }

-Once the component is displayed, we need to capture user input from it.
-We can call submitUserMessage when a user selects one of the cars and describe the user's action by detailing the selected car, as shown below:
+Once the component is displayed, we capture user input from it by calling submitUserMessage when a user selects a car and describing the action:

 {cars.map(car => (